-1Debtor and the applicable Professional no later than the first Business Day that is 30 days after the filing of the final fee application that relates to the Fee Claim (unless otherwise agreed by the 2Debtor or the Reorganized Debtor, as applicable, and the Professional requesting allowance and payment of a Fee Claim).
+Objections to any Fee Claim must be filed and served on the Reorganized (ii) 14Debtor and the applicable Professional no later than the first Business Day that is 30 days after the filing of the final fee application that relates to the Fee Claim (unless otherwise agreed by the 15Debtor or the Reorganized Debtor, as applicable, and the Professional requesting allowance and payment of a Fee Claim).

-(iii) An Allowed Fee Claim, including any amounts previously held back by 4Order of the Bankruptcy Court, shall be paid in full, in cash, in such amounts as are Allowed by the Bankruptcy Court no later than the first Business Day that is 21 calendar days after the entry 5of a Final Order Allowing the Fee Claim.
-The Reorganized Debtor can pay compensation for services rendered or reimbursement of expenses incurred by its own Professionals after the 6Effective Date in the ordinary course and without the need for Bankruptcy Court approval.
+An Allowed Fee Claim, including any amounts previously held back by (iii) 17Order of the Bankruptcy Court, shall be paid in full, in cash, in such amounts as are Allowed by the Bankruptcy Court no later than the first Business Day that is 21 calendar days after the entry 18 of a Final Order Allowing the Fee Claim.
+The Reorganized Debtor can pay compensation for services rendered or reimbursement of expenses incurred by its own Professionals after the 19Effective Date in the ordinary course and without the need for Bankruptcy Court approval.

-7 (iv) Unless otherwise directed by the Bankruptcy Court, all Professionals filing final fee applications are required to comply with the Order Appointing Fee Examiner and 8Establishing Procedures for Review of Interim and Final Fee Applications Filed by Estate Professionals [Docket No. 1122] entered in the Chapter 11 Case, including any subsequent 9amendments.
+(iv) Unless otherwise directed by the Bankruptcy Court, all Professionals filing 20 final fee applications are required to comply with the Order Appointing Fee Examiner and 21Establishing Procedures for Review of Interim and Final Fee Applications Filed by Estate Professionals [Docket No. 1122] entered in the Chapter 11 Case, including any subsequent 22 amendments.

-10 d.
 Cure Claims.
-Cure Claims are monetary Claims arising out of the Debtor's default(s) under any Executory Contract or Unexpired Lease that the Debtor has assumed under section 365 off the Bankruptcy Code.
+Cure Claims are monetary Claims arising out of the Debtor's default(s) under any Executory Contract or Unexpired Lease that the Debtor has assumed under section 365 of the Bankruptcy Code.
 Cure Claims shall be paid in full in accordance with, and at such times as are set forth in, Section 7.2.2 of the Plan.

-e.
 U.S. Trustee Fees.
 U.S. Trustee Fees include all fees and charges assessed against the Debtor under 28 U.S.C. § 1930, together with interest, if any, under 31 U.S.C. § 3717.